 Eagle-Eye Cherry – Save tonight

 It can be tempting to fill your setlist with modern songs, but quite often you’ll find yourself doing gigs where most of the crowd hasn’t listened to anything new in 15 years.
-Luckily for you, you don’t have to go reaching for Santeria just yet, as Save Tonight has been a staple of acoustic gigs in bars since it was released in the late 90s.
+Lucky for you, you don’t have to go reaching for Santeria just yet, as Save Tonight has been a staple of acoustic gigs in bars since it was released in the late ’90s.
 Even better, the song is just four chords the whole way through, so all you really need to learn is the words – simple!

 Final Thoughts On Best Acoustic Covers To Play In A Bar

-That’s our list – hopefully this is helpful enough to give you a good selection of songs so you don’t have to rely solely on Sweet Caroline to get you through the night!
+That’s our list.
+Hopefully this is helpful enough to give you a good selection of songs so you don’t have to rely solely on Sweet Caroline to get you through the night!
 Get these all under your fingers and into your head, and you’ll be ready to hit the stage!